Sole Trader vs Limited Company: How to set up a business.

 Summary:

+Government statistics, show that at the start of 2019 there were 5.9 million businesses in the private sector, which was a total increase of 3.5% from the previous year.
 3.5 million of those businesses were made up of sole proprietorships (59% of total businesses), and 2 million were actively trading companies (34% of total businesses).

-The rise in the small and medium business population seems to show that more and more people are starting their own business instead of working as an employee.
+The rise in the small and medium business population seems to show that more and more people are starting their own businesses instead of working as an employee.
 A growing business population could be down to financial reasons such as better pay, or simply because it is an aspiration for some people to open a business and run their own company.

 A sole trader is where an individual runs their own business and is considered self-employed.
 The individual has absolute control of their business, including its assets and its profits after tax.
-A sole trader is personally liable for the business’ debts, meaning personal finance and assets are at risk.
+A sole trader is personally liable for the business’s debts, meaning personal finance and assets are at risk.

 How to register as a sole trader

-Sending a Self Assessment tax return every year.
+• Sending a Self Assessment tax return every year.

-Paying Income Tax on your profits and Class 2 and Class 4 National Insurance.
+• Paying Income Tax on your profits and Class 2 and Class 4 National Insurance.

-A limited company is a private company (private limited company) where the business owner is only liable for the amount of money that they invest.
+A limited company is a private company (private limited company) where the business owner is only liable for the amount of money they invest.
 Meaning, that the business owner has limited liability which helps protect their personal assets and finances should they fall into company debt.

 How to set up a limited company

-Choose a name for your business: Ensure that you follow the specifications of Companies House so that your business’ name adheres to the rules.
+1. Choose a name for your business: Ensure that you follow the specifications of Companies House so that your business’ name adheres to the rules.

-Choose your director(s) and company secretary: Your business must have an appointed director.
+2. Choose your director(s) and company secretary: Your business must have an appointed director.
 However, it is not required that you have a secretary.

-Prepare a memorandum and articles of association: These are documents that determine rules about how the company should be run; the founding shareholders decide them.
+4. Prepare a memorandum and articles of association: These are documents that determine rules about how the company should be run; the founding shareholders decide them.
 The memorandum of association is a legal statement signed by all founding shareholders who agree to form the business.

-Learn, understand and check what records must be kept: These include detailed records about the company itself, and accounting and financial records.
+5. Learn, understand and check what records must be kept: These include detailed records about the company itself, and accounting and financial records.

-Register your new company with Companies House: You will be instructed to provide a registered office address.
+6. Register your new company with Companies House: You will be instructed to provide a registered office address.
 You will also have to provide a SIC code which identifies the nature of your business.

 For more details on how to set up a limited company, it is advised that you use the government website.

-What is the difference between a sole trader and a limited company?
+What is the difference between a sole trader vs. a limited company?

-The most considerable difference between a sole trader and limited company is that a sole trader consists of one individual who is personally liable for the business.
+The most considerable difference between a sole trader and a limited company is that a sole trader consists of one individual who is personally liable for the business.
 In contrast, a limited company is an entity in its own right and can have multiple owners who have limited liability.

 Despite reading through the government guides and rules, creating a business can still be very confusing and overwhelming if you lack the experience.
-However, there are professionals at hand who have experience in helping entrepreneurs create their own business.
+However, there are professionals at hand who have experience in helping entrepreneurs create their own businesses.

 1st Formations

-The digital package is the most basic of the services that are provided, nonetheless it still includes everything you need to get your business started.
+The digital package is the most basic of the services that are provided.
+Nonetheless, it still includes everything you need to get your business started.

-Incorporation of your private limited company with Companies House (including an email copy of your Certificate of Incorporation).
+• Incorporation of your private limited company with Companies House (including an email copy of your Certificate of Incorporation).

 The privacy package was created to protect the privacy of your home address.
-If you don’t have a trading address your home address is used instead.
+If you don’t have a trading address, your home address is used instead.
 As Companies House is public, it means that your home address is public to anybody who wants to know more about your company.
 So, this package is for you if you’re concerned about protecting your privacy.

 The Privacy Package includes:

-Everything included in the digital package
+• Everything included in the digital package

-Email copy of the company register with first entries.
+• Email copy of the company register with first entries.

-Registered office service based in London (WC2) for 12 months.
+• Registered office service based in London (WC2) for 12 months.

-One service address in London (WC2) for 12 months.
+• One service address in London (WC2) for 12 months.

 So if you’re looking for a quick and easy way to set up your limited company, then 1st Formations is the place to go.
 If you’re still unsure about forming a new company on your own, they also provide a 24/7 customer support number to guide you through the process.